sst/guide/_chapters/serverless-nodejs-starter.md

 layout: post
 title: Serverless Node.js Starter
 redirect_from: /chapters/serverless-es7-service.html
-description: A Serverless Node.js starter project that adds support for ES6/ES7 async/await methods, import/export, and unit tests to your Serverless Framework project.
+description: A Serverless Node.js starter project that adds support for ES6 and TypeScript, linting, and unit tests to your Serverless Framework project.
 date: 2018-04-12 00:00:00
 comments_id: serverless-node-js-starter/22
 ---